tcbrindle/NanoRange/README.md

 #### Algorithms status ####

-Around half of the algorithms have been fully reimplemented in NanoRange and provide all of the improvements from the ranges papers, including differing iterator/sentinel types and support for projections.
+Many of the STL algorithms have been fully reimplemented in NanoRange and provide all of the improvements from the ranges papers, including differing iterator/sentinel types and support for projections.

-Most of the more complex algorithms have not yet been fully reimplemented, and instead are implemented as constrained wrappers around a call to the existing STL implementation from your `<algorithm>` header.
+Several of the more complex algorithms have not yet been fully reimplemented, and instead are implemented as constrained wrappers around a call to the existing STL implementation from your `<algorithm>` header.
 This is the case for `nano::sort()`, for example.